ONDC-Official/mock-server-utility/README.md

  > Also we can set verify_sign as false (in respective yaml file for eg : rsf.yaml) if we dont want to send the signatures in header
 > Url to hit is - http://localhost:5500/receiver_recon
  > It will give response as Ack and Nack based upon schema validates or not
- > For eg: If we will have payload for search as
+ > For eg: If we will have payload for receiver_recon as
  ```json
 {
   "context": {